Home > How to Tips

 Create a new Photo LibraryEasyFreeCorrupted Photo Library & can't restore missing Photo Library files

-If you have encountered such an issue, you can use the following ways to fix it, and don't forget to share them with others.
+If you have the same issue, try the following methods to fix it, and don't forget to share them with others.

 Use third-party software to recover missing System Library files